Classical Culture Not surprisingly there are many stamps using motifs of ancient culture-even when the connection is a little strained.

 Byzantine and Christian history

 For a thousand years Byzantine culture dominated.
-Orthodox Christianity is still the official religion.
+Orthodox Christianity remains the official religion.

 Angel from Daphni church, Athens (1964)